dbos-inc/dbos-docs/docs/quickstart.md

 First, your app needs a Postgres server to connect to.
 You can use a DBOS Cloud server, a Docker container, or a local Postgres installation.

-> Local database connection info is stored in the [`dbos-config.yaml`](./python/reference/configuration#database) file in your app folder.
-> If you're using your own Postgres database, make sure you update this file with the correct connection info.
+> If you're using your own Postgres database, make sure you update [`dbos-config.yaml`](./python/reference/configuration#database) with the connection info.
 </article>

 <article className="col col--6">